The Governor General of Canada

-With his white mustache, stocky build and jolly laugh, Roland Michener (1900-1991) certainly looked like a governor general.
+With his white mustache, stocky build and jolly laugh, Roland Michener (1900-1991) fit the stereotypical image of an old-time governor general.
 A longtime Tory politician who served as Speaker of the House from 1957 to 1962, he was made governor general after his retirement from politics.

 If a governor general dies in office, the Chief Justice of the Supreme Court takes over.
 Chief Justice Taschereau (1896-1970) served as acting governor general for a month in 1967 following the death of Georges Vanier.

-A decorated soldier from World War I, General Vanier (1888-1967) was an acclaimed war hero who had survived multiple serious injuries on the battlefield.
-After the war, he served in numerous diplomatic posts, including UN ambassador.
+A decorated soldier from World War I (1914-1918), General Vanier (1888-1967) was an acclaimed war hero who had survived multiple serious injuries on the battlefield.
+After the war, he served in numerous diplomatic posts, including U.N. ambassador.
 Weak and infirm at the time of his appointment, he died in office.

-The first Canadian to serve as governor general of Canada, Vincent Massey (1887-1967) was chosen, in part, because his über-aristocratic manner was seen to help the transition from British lords.
-Born into a wealthy capitalist family, Massey served as an MP and later ambassador to Britain and the United States.
+The first Canadian to serve as governor general of Canada, Vincent Massey (1887-1967) was chosen, in part, because his refined, aristocratic manner was seen to help the transition from British lords.
+Born into a wealthy capitalist family, Massey served his country as ambassador to Britain and later the United States before becoming GG.

-Lord Alexander of Tunis (1891-1961) was Canada’s last British governor, and perhaps a fairly typical pick.
-A major-general during World War II, Lord Tunis was one of Britain’s top soldiers during the conflict, and served as a deputy to generals Montgomery and Eisenhower.
-He was later appointed to the House of Lords.
+Lord Harold Alexander of Tunis (1891-1961) was Canada’s last British governor general, and a fairly typical pick.
+A major-general during World War II (1939-1945), Lord Tunis was one of Britain’s top soldiers during the conflict, and served as a deputy to generals Montgomery (1887-1976) and Eisenhower (1890-1969).
+He was later appointed to the United Kingdom's House of Lords.